julian-londono/Capital_One_Optimization/README.md

 Uncomment import statements found in `main/view.py`, load page **once** then comment them again and continue running

 **Run:** `python manage.py runserver`

+**A live version can be found at:** https://capital-one-airbnb.herokuapp.com/